uviclibraries/rstudio/ggplot2-data.md

 </div>

 Check that you still have Tidyverse loaded.
+Load tidyverse using `library(tidyverse)` if needed.

 > More about ggthemes
 > [here](https://exts.ggplot2.tidyverse.org/ggthemes.html){:target=“\_blank”}.